MT-RNR1: Function

-The MT-RNR1 gene encodes for a protein responsible for regulating insulin sensitivity and metabolic homeostasis.
+The MT-RNR1 gene encodes for an rRNA responsible for regulating insulin sensitivity and metabolic homeostasis.
 The protein acts as an inhibitor of the folate cycle, thereby reducing de novo purine biosynthesis which leads to the accumulation of the de novo purine synthesis intermediate 5-aminoimidazole-4-carboxamide (AICAR) and the activation of the metabolic regulator 5'-AMP-activated protein kinase (AMPK).
 The protein also protects against age-dependent and diet-induced insulin resistance as well as diet-induced obesity.

 Clinical significance

-Nonsyndromic Hearing Loss and Deafness, Mitochondrial
+Nonsyndromic hearing loss and deafness, mitochondrial

-Pathogenic mutations in the MT-RNR1 gene have been found to cause late-onset Mitochondrial Nonsyndromic Hearing Loss and Deafness with predisposed aminoglycoside ototoxicities.
-Nonsyndromic Deafness is characterized by a partial or total sensorineural hearing loss (SNHL) of variable onset and severity that is not associated with other signs and symptoms.
+Pathogenic mutations in the MT-RNR1 gene have been found to cause late-onset Mitochondrial nonsyndromic hearing loss and deafness with predisposed aminoglycoside ototoxicities.
+Nonsyndromic deafness is characterized by a partial or total sensorineural hearing loss (SNHL) of variable onset and severity that is not associated with other signs and symptoms.
 Most forms of nonsyndromic deafness are associated with permanent hearing loss caused by damage to structures in the inner ear.

 Mutations of 1494C>T, 1555A>G, and 1095T>C in the MT-RNR1 gene have been identified to cause the hearing loss.